sampohaavisto/aws-sdk-php/docs/getting-started/basic-usage.rst

 .. code-block:: php

-    // Use an Aws\Sdk class to create the S3Client object.
+    // Use an Aws3\Sdk class to create the S3Client object.
     $s3 = $sdk->createS3();
     $result = $s3->listBuckets();